-South African international Jody is head coach of both Team Bath Buccaneers and University of Bath Hockey, as well as part of the England Hockey and Great Britain Hockey international coaching set-ups.
+South African international Jody was head coach of both Team Bath Buccaneers and University of Bath Hockey up until March 2022, when he left to join the England Hockey and Great Britain Hockey international coaching set-up full-time.

 Jody made his playing debut for South Africa in 1999 and played in the students team until 2002.